Pakistan Dog Breeds aren’t that common elsewhere in the world, but they are some of the most amazing dogs on the planet.

 They have large ears that fold over and a very muscular body.
-As a breed, they’re incredibly strong, which is something that potential owners should bear in mind.
+As a breed, they’re incredibly strong, something potential owners should bear in mind.

-If the dog wants to go its own way, it definitely will.
+If the dog wants to go its way, it definitely will.

-However, they’re usually very well behaved, providing they’ve been properly trained.
+However, they’re usually very well-behaved, provided they’ve been properly trained.

-Pakistani Mastiffs have a short coat because they were bred to live in hot climates.
+Pakistani Mastiffs have short coat because they were bred to live in hot climates.

 They do shed, but no more than any other shorthaired breed.